Chuck Ehin

-Charles Kalev "Chuck" Ehin (Born July 1, 1961) is a former American football Defensive end/Nose tackle in the National Football League (NFL).
-He was drafted by the San Diego Chargers in the 12th round of the 1983 NFL Draft.
+Charles Kalev Ehin II (July 1, 1961 – April 29, 2025) was an American professional football defensive end and nose tackle in the National Football League (NFL).
+He was selected by the San Diego Chargers in the 12th round of the 1983 NFL draft.
 He also played for the Indianapolis Colts and the Dallas Cowboys.
 The first Estonian-American to play in the NFL, Ehin played college football at Brigham Young University, where he also earned a bachelor's degree in business.
 He graduated from Layton High School in Layton, Utah in 1979, and was listed among the 1979 National Top 100 High School athletes.

+Ehin died from pancreatic cancer on April 29, 2025, at the age of 63.